A class of Petrov-Galerkin Krylov methods for algebraic Riccati equations: Truncation of the approximate solution

 \section{Truncation of the approximate solution}

 The general projection method generates an approximate solution of the form

 This matrix should be (by construction) Hermitian positive semidefinite with $n-jp$ zero eigenvalues.
 But due to rounding errors, it may even be indefinite.
 We propose to use an eigendecomposition of the Hermitian matrix $\underline{K}_jY_j\underline{K}_j^H$ in order to truncate non-positive (and possibly some small positive) eigenvalues.
 This yields a truncated approximate solution $\widehat X_j,$ which is positive semidefinite with at least $n-jp$ zero eigenvalues.
-Thus, the approximate $\widehat{X}_j$ is of lower rank than $X_j.$ This truncated approximate solution can be interpreted as the solution of the Riccati equation projected to a subspace $\widehat{\mathcal{K}}_j \subset \mathcal{K}_j$ of dimension $r \leq jp$ which is determined by the decomposition of $X_j.$
+Thus, the approximate $\widehat{X}_j$ is of lower rank than $X_j.$ This truncated approximate solution can be interpreted as the solution of the Riccati equation projected to a subspace $\widehat{\mathcal{K}}_j \subset \mathcal{K}_j$ of dimension $r \leq jp$ which is determined by the decomposition of $X_j.$ Hence, unlike for similar truncated solutions in other projection based approaches, making use of the derivations in Section \ref{sec4}, the residual norm $\|\mathcal{R}(\widehat X_j)\|$ can be evaluated cheaply.

 Let